Bylaws of the Cabeza Prieta Natural History Association

 Officers:

-- Officers.
-The Officers of the Association shall consist of the President, Vice-President, Secretary, and Treasurer.
+1. Officers.
+The officers of the Association shall consist of the President, Vice-President, Secretary and Treasurer.
 One Officer, except the President, may hold any two offices.
 All Officers shall be Directors and members of the Executive Board.

-- Nominations, Elections and Terms.
-There shall be a Nominating Committee appointed by the Executive Board who shall nominate a slate of officers.
+2. Nominations, Elections and Terms.
+There shall be a nominating Committee appointed by the Executive Board who shall nominate a slate of officers.
 Only those who have consented to serve if elected shall be nominated.
-This slate will be presented as the first order of business at the December general meeting.
+This slate will be presented as the first order to business at the December general meeting.
 Nominations from the floor will be accepted.
 An election will be held at that time and officers will assume their duties.

 Officers shall serve for a term of one (1) year and/or until the election of their successors.
 No person shall serve as a specific Officer for more than three (3) consecutive years, but may serve again after one (1) year setting aside from that specific office.
 Nothing precludes this same person from serving as a different Officer or Director at Large.